Empowering Voters. Defending Democracy.

 The Greensfelder-Elam Award, established by LWV Chicago in 1980, honors Chicago Leaguers who have demonstrated extraordinary long-term dedication and effectiveness in League work.

-Catherine Mardikes received the 2025 Greensfelder-Elam Award at LWV Chicago’s Annual Meeting on June 28 in recognition of her outstanding service.
+Betty Magness received the 2026 Greensfelder-Elam Award at LWV Chicago’s Annual Meeting on June 6 in recognition of her outstanding service.

 Who Were Greensfelder and Elam?